• Skip to primary navigation

 • Baked cottage pie in a rectangular dish with a portion of the mashed potato top cut out to show the rich beef filling below.

 For a comforting dinner, the classic British cottage pie is hard to beat.
-Rich minced beef is topped with fluffy mashed potato then baked until golden.
+A rich minced beef sauce is topped with fluffy mashed potato then baked until golden.
 Serve with peas, green beans or broccoli.

 • GRAMS